sQuidcard Terms & Conditions - Consumer Portal

 You can top up your sQuid account in a number of different ways:

-To help minimise the exposure of your sQuid account, a purse used on-campus or in retail stores is usually limited to £100.
+To help minimise the exposure of your sQuid account, an account used on-campus is usually limited to £100.
 You can top up more online, but the balance over £100 will not all be immediately available.
-For purses used for online payments only, e.g. a school trip, this limit does not apply.
+For accounts used for online payments only, e.g. a school trip, this limit does not apply.

-You can also choose to set up an automatic top up (ATU) for specific purses so that whenever the balance drops below a certain amount it is automatically topped up with funds.
+You can choose to set up an automatic top up (ATU) so that whenever the balance drops below a certain amount it is automatically topped up with funds.
 Your payment card details are securely stored to enable this service.

-You can check the purse balance on your sQuid account online at any time.
+You can check the account balance on your sQuid account online at any time.

 Paying with sQuid